 Since 1888, this iconic ferry has run across Victoria Harbour, transporting passengers between Hong Kong and Kowloon Islands.
 With a fleet of 12 vessels, the ferries run every 10 minutes in both directions.

 LUNCH AT THE TIN LUNG HEEN RESTAURANT AT THE RITZ CARLTON

 During my stay, I met up with my friend Kevin, who lived in with our family as an international student in Sydney years and years ago.
 Kevin spoiled me to lunch at the Tin Lung Heen Restaurant at the Ritz Carlton Hotel in the International Commerce Centre.
 This had to be one of the most incredible places I have ever eaten in my life.
 We indulged in authentic Cantonese cuisine while laughing about the good old days.
-This restaurant holds two Michelin stars, and rightfully so, their food was incredible!
+This restaurant holds two Michelin stars, and rightfully so, there food was incredible!

 On the 100th Floor of the International Commerce Centre, Sky100 is Hong Kong's highest indoor observation deck.
 It showcases 360 degree panoramic views of the concrete jungle below and the mountainous landscape that the city is nestled amongst.

 Hong Kong has conveniently created streets for different types of shopping - from Sneakers Street for a fresh new pair of kicks, to Cat Street for antiques, to Shanghai street for kitchenware.
 There is even a street dedicated to goldfish; Hong Kong's most popular pet.
 My favourite street was Flower Market road - so pretty!